North Carolina devastated as floodwaters rise from deadly storm Florence

 “Those rivers in North Carolina that have received heavy rainfall are coming our way,” Governor Henry McMaster said during a news conference.
 “They have not even begun (to crest).
 But they will.
 And the question is how high will the water be, and we do not know.”

-By Sunday afternoon, Florence’s winds had dropped to about 35 miles per hour (55 kph), the National Hurricane Center said, with some weakening forecast over the next 24 hours before intensifying once again as an extratropical low-pressure center.The center of the storm was just west of Raleigh, the state capital, and moving north at 14 mph (22 kph), the hurricane center said.
+By Sunday night, Florence’s winds had dropped to about 30 miles per hour (45 kph), the National Hurricane Center said, with some weakening forecast over the next 24 hours before intensifying once again as an extratropical low-pressure center.The center of the storm was about 45 miles (70 km) north-northeast of Greenville and moving north at 10 mph (17 kph), the hurricane center said.

-It was expected to accelerate to the north on Sunday night and then turn eastward across southern New England on Tuesday.

 Reporting by Anna Mehler Paperny and Ernest Scheyder; Additional reporting by Bernie Woodall in Miami; Jessica Resnick-Ault in New York and Makini Brice in Washington; Writing by Lisa Shumaker and Daniel Trotta; Editing by Frances Kerry, Peter Cooney and Jonathan Oatis